ohbrian19/obracoin/README.md

-# obracoin
+# Obracoin
-Obracoin, block-chain technology used coin made with NodeJS and React
+Obracoin, blockchain technology used coin made with NodeJS and React